Where recycling goes

 You can help tackle this problem by getting your recycling right!
 For more information see our "What can I put in my recycling bin" page.
 Thank you.

 Recycling collected through Suffolk’s kerbside recycling bins is taken to a Materials Recycling Facility (MRF) to be sorted.
-Items are currently sorted at the MRF in Great Blakenham, which is owned and operated by Viridor Waste Management Ltd and contracted to Suffolk County Council.
-Some of Suffolks recycling materials also went to other Viridor MRFs during 2019 while the Great Blakenham MRF underwent major ungrades to improve the plant and the quality of the end sorted recyclable materials.
+Items are currently sorted at the MRF in Great Blakenham, which is owned and operated by Biffa and contracted to Suffolk County Council.
+The MRF underwent a signigicant upgrade in 2019 and now uses some of the latest state of the art sorting technology.

 (Adapted from Recycle Now, 2018)